kh8fb/kh8fb_singularity/README.md

-The get_and_install_singularity.sh script is useful for preparing a system for obtainingn and installing singularity to use.
+The get_and_install_singularity.sh script is useful for preparing a system for obtaining and installing singularity to use.
 Run it with:
     sudo ./get_and_install_singularity.sh

 ## definition_scripts